andreasmang/claire/doc/README-REFERENCES.md

 ## Parallel Implementation
 * A. Mang, A. Gholami & G. Biros, Distributed-memory large-deformation diffeomorphic 3D image registration, Proc ACM/IEEE Conference on SuperComputing, Article No. 72, 2016.
-* A. Mang, A. Gholami & G. Biros, A framework for scalable biophysics-based image analysis, Proc ACM/IEEE Conference on SuperComputing, 2017 (accepted).

 ## Algorithmic Developments